Email image popup

 Discord - Server

-The downside to Discord’s event management is that there’s no integration with third-party calendars like Google or iCalendar, so calendar-specific reminders aren’t created automatically.
+• Limited event management: there’s no integration with third-party calendars like Google or iCalendar, so calendar-specific reminders aren’t created automatically.
 There’s also no support for repeated events, like weekly meetings.

-As a creator, you want to be on top of your game.
-That means staying organized.
-With Discord, this may be extra challenging.
-Admins do have the ability to group different conversation channels into categories, but that’s pretty much the extent of it.
-Channels tend to have a lot of chatter and this can be difficult to keep up with.
+• It’s DANG hard to keep organized: Channels tend to have a lot of chatter and this can be difficult to keep up with.
 On top of that, managing notifications can be an absolute nightmare.

 Start Your Free Trial